-A full programme of Halloween events is on offer at London Zoo this half term with Boo at the Zoo, inviting you to explore a spooky schedule that includes meeting rats, bats, spiders and owls.
-Brave visitors will discover how spiders use their venom to snare their prey, learn about owls' seemingly supernatural powers, and create a terrifying bat mask.
-They will also be the chance to explore Europe's only walk-through spider forest, create eerie enrichment for the bearded pigs, and enjoy spooky story time in the Grimm Curiosity Shop.
-All activities are included in the ZSL London Zoo standard price admission.
+A full programme of Halloween events is on offer at London Zoo this half term with Boo at the Zoo, inviting you to explore a spooky schedule that includes animal demonstrations, hands-n crafts and Halloween-themed activities.
+There will also be spooky versions of the zoo's popular animal talks, feeds and demonstrations.
+All activities are included in the ZSL London Zoo standard price admission and, if booked online, there is free pumpkin carving with every child ticket bought.

 Halloween for Kids in London